jacobdbt2100/SQL-Data-Analytics/README.md

 ## Week 1 — SQL Basics & Database Foundations

 - What is SQL and how databases are structured

+    SQL (Structured Query Language) is a standard programming language used to communicate with relational databases — systems that store data in tables (rows and columns).
+With SQL, you can:
+  - Create databases and tables
+  - Insert data into tables
+  - Query data (ask questions to retrieve specific information)
+  - Update existing data
+  - Delete data
+  - Control access (security)

 - Creating and inserting into tables
 - SELECT, WHERE, and ORDER BY clauses
 - Filtering with logical operators (AND, OR, NOT, BETWEEN, IN, LIKE)
 - Aliases for columns and tables

 **Example Queries**:
 ```sql